PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-06 10:09:11
+Last updated: 2024-04-06 10:09:45
-Random Quote: Just 'cause you fall on your *ss doesn't mean you have to stay there. - Hughie Campbell
+Random Quote: It's only once you've stopped, that you realize how hard it is to start again.
+So you force yourself not to want it. - Ted Mosby